Admentus64/Patcher64Plus-Tool/ReadMe.txt

 - Banjo-Kazooie (BK)
 - Bomberman Hero (BH)
 - GoldenEye 007 (GE)
+- The Legend of Zelda: The Minish Cap (TMC)
 - The Legend of Zelda: A Link to the Past (ALttP)
 - Super Metroid (SM)
 - The Legend of Zelda (TLoZ)